MiddletonCommunityVoice/services-list/content/cafes/compleat-caf.md

 ---

 ### Opening Times
-* Phonr for any meeting times during the virus.
+* Phone for any meeting times during the virus restrictions.